konrads/go-rate-limiter/README.md

 Unesolved issues
 ----------------
-* Current implemnetation of `leakybucket` utilizes slices, which leak memory as they grow
+* Current implementation of `leakybucket` utilizes slices, which leak memory as they grow.
+Attempt has been made to use `CircularQueue`, but that would drop awareness of rejected requests...
+Need some time based sliding window instead...
-* Can have race conditions within gin handler